imrisa/data_analysis/README.md

 ### Check the dependency if the missingness column will be affected by other values
 - For minute column (if minutes_binned DOES depend on minute)
-  - make a new column ['missing_minutes_binned'] and check the dependency Calcurate the observed test statistic and the difference in mean is 675 which is high and it means
+  - make a new column ['missing_minutes_binned'] and check the dependency Calcurate the observed test statistic and the difference in mean is 675.
+The test statistic (difference in means) represents the difference in numerical measure between two groups.
+One is in the column has missing value and another in the column doesn't have missing values.

+#### Hypothesis
+- Null Hypothesis (H₀): The missingness of the column is independent of the variable used to calculate the difference in means.
+The observed difference (675) is due to random chance.
+- Alternative Hypothesis (H₁): The missingness of the column is dependent on the variable, meaning the difference in means (675) is significant and not due to chance.

+### Permutation test